Valrravn/Cloudcannon-Sample-DocSite/_docs/Task 1/task-1-ssl.md

 Depending on the required security level:

-* _Domain Validation (DV)_ – A CA validates the website owner only.
+* _Domain Validation (DV)_ â€“ A CA validates the website owner only.
 Such certificates are issued for public resources that do not require extensive security.
-* _Organization Validation (OV)_ – A CA validates the website owner and carries out minor background checks, looking into the business and the owner itself.
+* _Organization Validation (OV)_ â€“ A CA validates the website owner and carries out minor background checks, looking into the business and the owner itself.
 These certificates provide improved credibility and consumer trust for businesses.
-* _Extended Validation (EV)_ – A CA validates everything, up to the owner's physical location and legal existence.
+* _Extended Validation (EV)_ â€“ A CA validates everything, up to the owner's physical location and legal existence.
 Issued for critical businesses, such as digital banks or money transfer services.

 Validation and protection levels affect the certificate price and time it will take to get one.